 Exempt vehicles are:

-We recommend you first google "provincial vehicle registration" and phone ahead to make an appointment to have your vehicle inspected.
+We recommend you first google "provincial vehicle inspection" to find an inspection garage and phone ahead to make an appointment.
 If you have gone past the 30 day grace period or if your out of province insurance has expired, we can sell you a restricted permit that will allow you to take the vehicle directly to an inspection facility and then back to our office to be registered.
 Please call us for more info.

 When you are ready to register and get ICBC insurance, bring the vehicle and park out front or near our office.
 We will need to sight the VIN (Vehicle Identification Number) and note any pre-existing vehicle damage.